 Instructions

-- Cover and cook for 6 to 7 hours.
+- Cover and cook on low for 6 to 7 hours.
 Once done, remove and discard bay leaf.

 - Give everything a stir.